jstamant/dead-simple-tabletop/README.md

 ## Technologies

-On the frontend, I'll be using React and Next.js
+On the frontend, I'll be using React and Next.js.
+I'm also using Zustand for the store, as I find it simpler than Redux.

-On the backend, I'll be using Rust.
-Specifically, I'll be using axum, because it is tightly integrated with the Tokio project, an important async engine in Rust.
+On the backend, I'll be using Node, Express, and postgres.js.

 For the DBMS, I'll be using PostgreSQL.